July 4th Sale - All Plugins $29.99* | Shop Now »

 How do I create and share my StudioVerse Profile?

-Go to https://www.waves.com/account/edit-my-creator-profile to create your StudioVerse profile.
+Go to the Edit My StudioVerse Profile page to create your StudioVerse profile.

 Another way to create a StudioVerse profile is by saving a StudioVerse chain and setting its visibility to ‘Public’.
 The first time you set a chain’s visibility to ‘Public’, you will be required to set-up a StudioVerse profile.